David-cryptonite/WhatsApp-Wap-Client/README.md

 Character Encoding: ISO-8859-1 for old devices
 Low Memory Footprint: 5 items per page pagination Minimal Data Usage: Optimized for slow connections

+For old devices is required a wap gateway kannel , and csd for non gprs devices.